gary-crowe/bingo/README.md

 4. Learn about service mesh
 5. Learn about Tekton/ArgoCD for CI/CD development under Openshift

-The idea is to have multiple micro-services running to form the bongo application.
+The idea is to have multiple micro-services running to form the bingo application.
 There will be a central pod doing the bingo calling, a ticket generator pod for tickets and multiple client pods as the players.
 In addition, a mysql pod backend will contain the stats (winning tickets, players name, number of balls called etc.)

 Once developed I want to incorporate service mesh to run across multiple clouds